Goobley/DexRT/status.md

 - [x] Use magma to abstract batched LU solved for populations
     - [ ] Needs non-GPU alternative
 - [ ] Store rays per cascade pre-averaged (groups of 4) - should reduce bandwidth and storage requirements, but requires atomic operation
+- [x] Avoid local memory in dda ray traversal -- seems to be causing stalls
+    - Implemented fully register-based approach using the switch/template method from nanovdb - big perf difference.

 Notes